Written By: Devin Golden

 Prognosis for Biphasic Mesothelioma

 A patient’s biphasic mesothelioma prognosis is dependent on the ratio of epithelioid cells to sarcomatoid cells.
-Patients with biphasic mesothelioma largely composed of epithelioid cells tend to have a better prognosis than those with mostly sarcomatoid cells.
+Patients with biphasic mesothelioma mostly composed of epithelioid cells tend to have a better prognosis than those with mostly sarcomatoid cells.

 According to a 2018 study published in Clinical Lung Cancer, the average survival time for patients with biphasic mesothelioma was 9.5 months following their diagnosis.
 Patients who underwent surgery extended their survival time by nearly six months.